johnstonskj/thrift-specs/docs/protocol-json.md

 ## Map Encoding

-Thrift maps are represented as JSON arrays, with the first two elements of the JSON array being the string identifiers for the Thrift key type and value type, followed by the count of the Thrift pairs, followed by a JSON object containing the key-value pairs.
+Thrift maps are represented as JSON arrays, with the first two elements of the JSON array being the `type-id` for the key and the `type-id` for the value, then the `count` of the Thrift pairs, followed by a JSON object containing the key-value pairs.
 Note that JSON keys can only be strings, which means that the key type of the Thrift map should be restricted to numeric or string types -- in the case of numerics, they are serialized as strings.

 ```json
 ["str","str",2,{"msg":"hello"},{"to":"world"}]